PHD IN ENVIRONMENTAL AND INFRASTRUCTURE ENGINEERING

 List of courses

-Students with a Master’s degree in Engineering, Architecture, Physics, Mathematics and Natural Sciences can enroll on the program.
-In particular Engineers with a Master degree in Civil and/or Environmental Engineering are especially suitable as PhD applicants.
-Scholarships can also be funded by various bodies/organizations, including external public/private research agencies, private companies, universities.
+Students with a Master’s degree in Engineering, Architecture, Physics, Mathematics and Natural Sciences can enroll in the program.
+Engineers with a Master’s degree in Civil and/or Environmental Engineering are particularly suitable as PhD students/applicants.
+Scholarships can also be funded by various bodies/organisations, including external public/private research agencies, private companies, universities.
 Examples are the Italian Space Agency, the European Space Agency, Metropolitana Milanese, Breda, Italcementi, Leica, Eni, CTG, Pibiviesse, US Office of Naval Research.
 Each scholarship is addressed to a specific research area and theme.